 Although Pennsylvania law states that, when an individual has been proven irreversibly brain dead, they may be declared legally dead and removed from life support.
 However, Mrs. Banarjee is seeking to have her son admitted to a New Jersey hospital, where religious exclusions may limit physicians’ authority to declare legal death.

 The hearing is ongoing in the Orphan’s Court Division of Philadelphia Common Pleas Court.

 Although brain injuries can occur in countless scenarios, they tend to fall into one of the following three categories:

 However the brain injury suffered by you or your loved one has occurred, an experienced brain injury lawyer in Philadelphia, PA from Dan Doyle Law Group could provide the legal knowledge, support, and guidance you need.

 If you, or a loved one, have been diagnosed with a brain injury of any level of severity, you could be entitled to seek monetary damages from the responsible person or party.
 The first step towards recovering the compensation you deserve is consulting with an experienced Philadelphia brain injury attorney.
 At Dan Doyle Law Group, we are dedicated to ensuring you receive the maximum amount available in your circumstances.

 After a brain injury, whether traumatic, hypoxic, or resulting from a medical condition, you may be unable to work to your previous capacity, or to regain the standard of life you were accustomed to.
 We do not believe that this is acceptable when your injury has been sustained due to the negligence or deliberate wrongdoing of another.

-To schedule your free initial consultation with a Philadelphia brain injury attorney from Dan Doyle Law Group, and gain confidence that your best interests are always being considered, call us today on 215-987-3730.
+To schedule your free initial consultation with a Philadelphia personal injury attorney from Dan Doyle Law Group, and gain confidence that your best interests are always being considered, call us today on 215-987-3730.